Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

                         // ...and return the selection of circles
 ```

 There's a lot going on in these 4 lines of code.
-Let's go line by line:
+Here's the TLDR version:

 1. svg.selectAll("circle")
 	1. This selects any circle elements already in the SVG (for now, the selection is empty)